 How important is it to have a lending source that you can trust, and count on to be there when you need them?
 Look at the chart below to discover just how common cash-flow challenges are, and the devastating effects that those challenges can have on your business.

 You may know that 82 percent of small businesses that fail have experienced cash flow issues.
 That’s an alarming statistic for any business owner to digest.

-The good news is that there are numerous funding options for your business.
+The good news is that there are numerous of the best financing options.
 The key is finding a lending source you can count on to be there when you need them with a loan program that’s flexible enough to meet your needs.

 This guide covers multiple business funding options available to business owners.
 It covers sources such as banks, friends & family, investors, and alternative lenders that specialize in business loans.
 Also, how to select the source that best meets your specific business needs.

 Most business owners start out looking to traditional lenders such as banks for financing.
 However, according to 2017 finance statistics banks only approve 24 percent of loans.

 Even if you’re one of the lucky few that gets approved, the loan process is lengthy (weeks or months) and requires a large amount of financial data, supporting paperwork and collateral to qualify.
 By the time funding is received, you may have missed an opportunity to profit or your business may have suffered due to the delay.